-URSULA VON RYDINGSVARD WITH IRVING SANDLER & JOHN YAUby John Yau and Irving Sandler
+URSULA VON RYDINGSVARD WITH IRVING SANDLER & JOHN YAU

 Just a few days before the artist’s opening reception of her recent exhibit Errätus at Galerie Lelong (March 18 – May 1, 2010), Ursula von Rydingsvard welcomed Consulting Editor Irving Sandler and Art Editor John Yau to her Brooklyn Studio to view the works and then discuss her life and work.